“Not for Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony”

 This documentary tells the story of American icon and native New Yorker, Inez Milholland who broke convention with her advocacy for gender equality, pacifism, racial justice, unions and free speech in the early Twentieth Century.
 She became the voice of suffrage.

 How could America call itself the world's greatest democracy but continue to deny the right to vote to more than half of its citizens?
 This PBS program documents the struggle for women’s rights that culminated in the passing of the 19th Amendment in the U.S. Senate by one vote.
 Witness the 70-year struggle for women's suffrage and discover why the crusaders faced entrenched opposition from men and women who feared the women's vote would ignite a social revolution.
-See the trailer and get more information here.

 This video documentary re-creates the speeches of leading suffragettes whose impassioned words shaped the women’s movement during its inception in the late 19th century.